kais271/pvc-exporter/README.md

 ![Docker Image Size (latest by date)](https://img.shields.io/docker/image-size/dockerid31415926/pvc-exporter?color=green&label=pvc-exporter)
 ![Docker Pulls](https://img.shields.io/docker/pulls/dockerid31415926/pvc-exporter?color=green)

-This item provides 2 metrics,one for monitoring mounted pvc usage named **"pvc_usage"**, and one for provides the mapping between pod and pvc named **"pvc_mapping"**.
+This project provides 2 metrics,one for monitoring mounted pvc usage named **"pvc_usage"**, and one for provides the mapping between pod and pvc named **"pvc_mapping"**.

 # Note
+The hostpath pvc and nfs pvc will be supported starting with version 0.1.3.
+This exporter now supports 3 types of pvc: hostpath, nfs, blockstorage.
-This project just can monitoring mounted pvc that provied by block storage provisioner and mounted as **"volumeMounts"**.
-Such as longgorn,trident,rook-ceph,etc..
-In addition, if your pv is block model and mounted as **"volumeDevices"** that not supported yet.
+For blockstorage just supported the pvc mounted as **"volumeMounts"**.
+Such as longgorn,trident,rook-ceph,etc..If your pv is block model and mounted as **"volumeDevices"** that not supported yet.

+**Architecture Change:**
+Previously, **"pvc_usage"** and **"pvc_mapping"** were divided into 2 images.
+Now, they have merged into one image.
+So if you want to upgrade to v0.1.3, we recommend that you uninstall old version then install new version.

 # Support list
 The following storage provisioners has been tested..